federico-paolillo/memoize/README.md

 Essentially we want to avoid executing a function again if its inputs do not change.
 This repository provides helper methods to memoize a function that can take up to 2 parameters (for now).

+Also most of NuGet packages out there are outdated and do not target .NET Standard so they cannot be used with .NET Core.

 # How do I use it ?

 Add an `using` for Memoization namespace.